Subject: Use of Bone Grafts in Conjunction with Apicoectomies, Extractions and/or Implants

 Aetna considers this surgical procedure to be dental-in-nature (DIN) oral surgery.
 Coverage may be available for DIN oral surgery procedures under either medical or dental plans.
 Necessity and appropriateness will be determined through review of corresponding diagnostics and a rationale if necessary.
 Need for bone grafts used in conjunction with apicoectomies, extractions and/or implants will be based on a clinical scenario in which normal healing cannot be expected.

-The vast majority of surgical sites heal without significant defects.
-In some situations, however, bone grafting can result in a long-term benefit.
+Most surgical sites heal without significant defects.
+In some situations, bone grafting can result in a long-term benefit.
 Large defects associated with apicoectomy/cyst removal extending outside of the tooth's alveolar space may benefit from bone graft-assisted regeneration.
 Bone grafts in extraction sockets are not routinely indicated.
 However, they have been shown to be beneficial in ridge preservation when implant replacement is intended.

-There is also increasing evidence that bone grafting after third molar removal may be beneficial in reducing periodontal defects on the distal of second molars in a certain "high-risk" subpopulation (for example, age greater than 26 years and significant existing periodontal defects).
+There is also increasing evidence that bone grafting after third molar removal may be beneficial in reducing periodontal defects on the distal of second molars in a certain "high-risk" subpopulation (for example, older than age 26 and with significant existing periodontal defects).
 Bone grafting may also be beneficial at the time of implant placement when the available width of bone at the site is not adequate.

 Bone grafts are indicated only when they are medically necessary for the success of the procedure being performed, or when normal healing cannot be expected to eliminate the bony defect.